LangStream/documentation/installation/build-and-install-source.md

 This command will build the images in the `minikube` context and install all the LangStream services with the snapshot image.

-Once the cluster is running, if you want to build abd load a new version of a specific service you can run:
+Once the cluster is running, if you want to build and load a new version of a specific service, run:

 ```bash
 mini-langstream dev build <service>
 ```

-or for all the services
+... or for all the services:
 ```bash
 mini-langstream dev build
 ```

 ### Locate the CLI

-During the build, the latest CLI has created in the `bin` folder.
+During the build, the latest CLI is created in the `bin` folder.

 ```bash
 ./bin/langstream --version
 ```

-Please note that this CLI uses the conf/cli.yaml file and it does not behave the same way as the CLI installed with brew, that uses the $HOME/.langstream/config file with a different format.
+Please note that this CLI uses the conf/cli.yaml file for configuration, and it does not behave the same way as the CLI installed with brew, which uses the $HOME/.langstream/config file with a different format.